RubybyNguyen/E-commerce-Sales-Dashboard/README.md

 # E-commerce-Sales-Dashboard
-The E-commerce Sales Dashboard project for data analysts is a comprehensive and dynamic tool designed to empower businesses with actionable insights into their online sales performance.
+The E-commerce Sales Dashboard project is a comprehensive and dynamic report designed to empower businesses with actionable insights into their online sales performance.

 Tool: Tableau